 i] "You have been raised."
-That is, you are alive to righteousness, therefore set your hearts and minds on things above.
-Think on these things - of love, of the fruits of the Spirit.
-Desire love.
+We are alive to righteousness, a new person in Christ, therefore we should set our hearts and minds on things above.
+Think on these things - of love, of the fruits of the Spirit; desire love.

 ii] "You died."
-That is, you died to sin, therefore do no set your minds on earthly things.
-Abhor evil.
+We have died to sin, therefore we should not set your minds on earthly things.
 Paul is not telling us to renounce the enjoyment of the creation, rather to renounce evil.

-ii] Lesser evils, v8-11.
-Paul then goes on to list evils which destroy trust in relationships, particularly within the Christian fellowship.
+ii] Lesser evils, v8.
+Paul then goes on to list five evils which destroy trust in relationships, particularly within the Christian fellowship.

-There's a great line from a movie where two African Americans are walking past a whites-only church in America, and one of them says, "I've been trying to get into that church since I was a kid".
-The other bloke responds by saying, "That's nothing, Jesus has been trying to get in there for a lot longer and he hasn't gotten in yet."
+There's a great line from a movie where two African Americans are walking past a whites-only church, and one of them says, "I've been trying to get into that church since I was a kid".
+His friend responds by saying, "That's nothing, Jesus has been trying to get in there for a lot longer and he hasn't gotten in yet."

 Third, there are the practical issues of morality that Paul raises.
 Sexual immorality stands foremost as the greatest danger confronting the fellowship of believers.
 Sexuality is the most intimate expression of knowing another and so to misuse it is to interfere with the knowing of God and of each other.
 Then there is behaviour which destroys trust.
 Hurtful violence in words, malice, abusive speech and lying.
 All destructive of our fellowship, all undermining the very nature of church as a community of believers.

-Verses 1 through 4 of Colossians chapter 3 identifies where the substance of our life resides.
-Our being is hidden with the risen Christ in the heavenlies and therefore, our minds should be focused on that reality rather than the push and shove of church politics.
-It is because of our standing with the risen Lord that Paul says "put to death, therefore,.......", be what we are.
+In the opening verse of this chapter Paul reminds us that our being is hidden with the risen Christ in the heavenlies and therefore our minds should be focused on that reality rather than the push and shove of this age.
+On the basis of our standing with the risen Lord Paul encourages us to "put to death, therefore,.......", be what we are.

 "Let the peace of Christ rule in your hearts, since as members of one body you were called to peace", Col.3:15.